 - 1. Start the ExpressCluster Builder, and change the cluster configuration data. - 2.
-On the Service button of the WebManager, click Stop Cluster. - 3.
-Upload the cluster configuration data with the ExpressCluster Builder. - The following message is displayed if the data has successfully been distributed.
-The upload is completed successfully.
+On the Service menu of the WebManager, click Stop Cluster. - 3.
+Upload the cluster configuration data with the ExpressCluster Builder from Apply the Configuration File on File menu. - 4.
+The following message is displayed if the data has successfully been distributed.
+The upload is completed successfully. - 5.
+On the Service menu of the WebManager, click Start Cluster.